putneydm/david_site_jekyll/src/collections/_design/crux.markdown

 ### Unique Challenges

-*Crux had a short genstation perioid -- about four momths from*
+*Crux was to be a secular site about religion, not a specifically religious site.
+The design aesthetic needed to reflect this -- no crosses, no stained glass.*

 Design needed to be timeless

 ____

-*Crux had a short genstation perioid -- about four momths from*
+*Crux needed variety in its presentation based on content type*

 Design needed to be timeless

 ____

+*Crux needed a logo and brand.*

+Design needed to be timeless

+____

-*Crux had a short genstation perioid -- about four momths from*
+### Crux had a short gestation perioid -- about four months from kickoff to launch.

 Design needed to be timeless